stephengold/Maud/README.md

     </tr>
 </table>

-Standard keyboard shortcuts for views and view modes include:
- + "A" and "D" (in a scene view) to rotate a model left and right
- + "`" (the backtick key) to cycle through the three view modes

-### Maud's camera
+### Maud's cameras

+Each view has its own camera.
-The mouse wheel and middle mouse button (MMB) control the cameras (aka viewpoints).
+The mouse wheel and middle mouse button (MMB) control Maud's cameras.
-Turn the mouse wheel to move a camera forward or back.
+Turn the mouse wheel to move a camera forward or backward.
 In scene views, drag with MMB to turn the camera.
 If score views, drag up/down with MMB to scroll the view down/up.

+#### Scene-view cameras

 Beyond that, it gets complicated, since scene-view cameras operate in 2 "movement modes" and 2 "projection modes".